You have been in close contact with someone with COVID-19

 When can I end my self-isolation?

-You can end your self-isolation if you have no signs of a cold, the flu, or COVID-19-like illness for 14 days.
+You can end your self-isolation if you do not get signs of a cold, the flu, or COVID-19-like illness for 14 days.
 The 14 days start from when you were last in close contact with the person with COVID-19.

 If you cannot self-isolate from a person with COVID-19, such as you live in the same home, you must continue to self-isolate until 14 days after the person with COVID-19 has finished their self-isolation period.